50 Beowulf vs. 50 BMG: Not So Similar

 Rifle Cost & Availability

-The guns themselves are not cheap either.
+The guns themselves are not cheap.

-Reloading the 50 BMG vs 50 Beowulf
+Reloading the 50 BMG vs. 50 Beowulf

 Whether you're competition shooting, hunting, or target shooting, one of the best ways to save money on ammo is to reload.